Physician Assistant

 Mrs. King is a member of the Physician Assistant Education Association.
 Her clinical interests include many subtypes of Internal Medicine, as well as women’s health and physical diagnosis.
 She currently lives in Savannah, GA with her husband and young daughter.
 Her hobbies include boating, traveling, and cooking.

-John Balser, MPAS, PA-C
+John Balser, DMsc, PA-C

 Mr. Balser has lived in the Savannah area since 2000, but is well traveled throughout the United States.
 He received his Bachelor of Science degree from the University of Oklahoma, after completing the United States Army Physician Assistant Program in 1990.
-He has also earned a Master of Physician Assistant (PA) Studies in Orthopaedic Surgery from the University of Nebraska, a Master of Strategic Studies from the Army War College and a Doctorate of Medical Science with an emphasis in PA Education from the University of Lynchburg.
+He has also earned a Master of Physician Assistant (PA) Studies in Orthopedic Surgery from the University of Nebraska, a Master of Strategic Studies from the Army War College and a Doctorate of Medical Science with an emphasis in PA Education from the University of Lynchburg.

 Mr. Balser is a 40-year Army veteran and retired at nearby Fort Stewart in 2021.
-During his Army career, he worked in Emergency Medicine, Family Medicine, Orthopaedics, General Surgery, and EENT Surgery, both state-side and during multiple operational deployments.
+During his Army career, he worked in Emergency Medicine, Family Medicine, Orthopedics, General Surgery, and EENT Surgery, both state-side and during multiple operational deployments.
 He joined the South University, Savannah, PA Program in 2021.

 Mr. Balser lives in Richmond Hill, with his wife of 38 years, and their dog.
 His children currently live in Richmond, Virginia and Gaithersburg, Maryland, and are an eclectic blend of Arts and Science, which makes for great conversations at dinner.